Crimson Desert: How to Clear Bitter Paradise and Reach Path of Trials

 Common mistakes

-• Treating Wind Veil as a dash.
-Let the fan lift stabilize and aim before you commit; this section is stricter about direction than speed.
+• Treating the glide as a dash.
+Let the fan lift settle and aim before you commit; this stretch rewards direction over speed.

-• Forgetting Axiom Force is on the left stick.
-If you cannot pick up the frozen block, you are not pressing L3/LS to grapple it.
+• Forgetting Axiom Force is on the left stick (L3).
+If you cannot pull the core or pick up the frozen block, you are not pressing L3 to grab it.

 • Letting the block refreeze.
-The thaw is temporary — if the block resets to frozen, dunk it in the lava again and carry it straight to the slot.
+The thaw is temporary — if it resets to frozen, dunk it in the lava again and carry it straight to the slot.

 • Skipping Force Palm at the slot.
-The block does not seat on its own; you have to Force Palm it into place before the wall button appears.
+The block does not seat on its own; Force Palm (R3) locks it in before the button appears.

 • Missing the climb at the end.
-Pressing the wall button only restores the Abyss; you still have to climb up to grab the Abyss Artifact.
+The button only restores the Abyss — you still have to climb up to grab the Abyss Artifact.

 Practical takeaway

-Frostbitten Paradise is a routing puzzle dressed up as a movement trial.
-Glide the fans to the Abyss Nexus, then run the block in order: pull the first block, Axiom Force the frozen one to the lava, thaw it, race it to the slot, and Force Palm it home.
-Press the wall button, climb, and take the Abyss Artifact — that unlocks Frost and the Path of Trials line.
-Handle it methodically and it is stable and repeatable.
-The same Axiom Force and Force Palm mechanics show up across the Abyss — if you want more practice, the Forgotten Altar abyssal trial uses the same toolkit.
+The Path of Trials is a routing puzzle dressed up as a frozen movement trial.
+Keep warm at the lanterns, glide the fans across to the platform, then run the block in order: pull the core to drop the forcefield, Axiom Force the frozen block to the lava, thaw it, race it to the slot, and Force Palm it home.
+Press the button, climb, and take the Abyss Artifact — that unlocks Frost.
+The same Axiom Force and Force Palm mechanics show up across the Abyss, so if you want more practice the Forgotten Altar abyssal trial uses the same toolkit.

 Was this guide helpful?